Twyla Exner

-Twyla Exner is a Canadian contemporary artist who resides in Prince George, British Columbia.
+Twyla Exner is a Canadian contemporary artist and assistant teaching professor at Thompson Rivers University in Kamloops, Secwepemcúl̓ecw in British Columbia.
 She creates art works in various mediums, including drawing, sculpture, ceramics, and installation.
 Exner's pieces explore themes of nature, combined with technology and electronics, and have been exhibited across Canada.
-She is currently employed as the director of Public Programs at Two Rivers Gallery.
+She previously worked as the director of Public Programs at Two Rivers Gallery.

 Education

-Exner studied at the University of Regina, receiving her Bachelor of Fine Arts in Sculpture in 2004.
-She then went on to complete a Master of Fine Arts in Studio Arts from Concordia University in 2010.
+Exner studied at the University of Regina, receiving her Bachelor of Fine Arts in sculpture in 2004.
+She then went on to complete a Master of Fine Arts in studio arts from Concordia University in 2010.

 Career

-Exner taught at Thompson Rivers University, in Kamloops, BC, and Grande Prairie Regional College in Grande Prairie, Alberta.
+In addition to TRU, Exner has also taught at Grande Prairie Regional College in Grande Prairie, Alberta.
 She was a part of the Saskatchewan arts community as a curator, writer, art juror, mentor, and artist.
 In 2014, Exner was selected to exhibit her work at the Art Gallery of Algoma, based on the high quality of her work, and also her willingness to engage with the community by teaching workshops, and giving artists talks.
 The event was covered by Shaw TV.

 Exner has received grants from the Saskatchewan Arts Board (2006, 2009, 2011, 2012).
 She is a member of CARFAC.

 Work

 Exner creates hands-on, labour-intensive sculptures.
 Some of her work is made by weaving together salvaged electronic components, like wires and circuits.
 She also makes detailed drawings that connote themes of invention; merging technology and biology.

 Exner's work has been exhibited across Canada.
 In 2013 and 2014, her work became part of the Organization of Saskatchewan Arts Councils' touring show, Creative Play: Saskatchewan Arts Board 65th Anniversary Exhibition.
 Her work is in private collections, and the collection of the Saskatchewan Arts Board.

+Exner used the materials and imagery associated with electronics, and explores the concept of a sublime technological environment where electronic devices become unpredictable and evolve in a manner resembling living organisms.